dankingtech/watson-assistant-wordpress/aux/Readme.txt

 1. In your plugin settings, you can choose which pages to show the chat bot on.
 Your chat bot should now pop up on the pages you chose.

+**Note:**
+If you have a server-side caching plugin installed such as WP Super Cache, you may need to clear your cache after changing settings or deactivating the plugin.
+Otherwise, your action may not take effect.

 == Frequently Asked Questions ==